nats-io/nats-architecture-and-design/spec/connection.md

 **default 5s**

-Specifies how long the client will wait for the TCP connection to be established.
+Specifies how long the client will wait for the network connection to be established.
 In some languages, this can hang eternally, and timeout mechanics might be necessary.
-In others, the TCP Connection method might have a way to configure its timeout.
+In others, the network connection method might have a way to configure its timeout.

 #### Custom reconnect